So, you've made it this far, have you? It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 “Murberec will be most displeased with what you’ve done.”

 “I hope that you suffer every lingering moment as you desperately try to breathe.
-All that will remain is death, those last moments of pure terror knowing that you are helpless to do anything about it, just as I was as a baby in my crib.”
+All that will remain is death, those last moments of pure terror knowing that you are helpless, just as I was as a baby in my crib.”

 “Right, sure, put your faith in something that won’t tell you where he is, what he is, and essentially keep you in the dark concerning everything about what he is doing.
 Throw in the fact that he uses dead bodies as puppets, and he just screams trustworthy gentleman that you should blindly agree to everything that he says.” – Abigail